johnheenan/rtl8xxxu/README.md

 The initialisation sequence is now more consistent with code based directly on vendor code.
 For example while the vendor derived code interprets a register as indcating a particular powered state, it does not use this information to influence its init sequence.

-The rtl8723bu device has a unique USB VID and PID.
-This is taken advantage of for the patch to ensure only rtl8723bu devices are affected by this patch.
+Only devices that use the rtl8723bu driver are affected by this patch.

 With this patch wpa_supplicant reliably and consistently connects with an AP.
 Before a workaround such as executing rmmod and modprobe before each call to wpa_supplicant worked with some distributions.